einariii/pipesines/README.md

 # Pipesines.
-ELixir as musical instrument.
+Elixir as musical instrument.

 Pipesines (v0.1.0) is a web app that encourages Elixir developers to explore sound through code: general programming as a specific sonic experience.